-Under CREATE, the Company prepared its annual income tax return for the year ended December 31, 2021 using the updated rate of 25% (2020 - pro-rated rate reckoned from July 1, 2020 of 27.5%).
+Under CREATE, the Company prepared its annual income tax return for the year ended December 31, 2022 and 2021 using the updated rate of 25%.

 For financial reporting purposes, the enactment of CREATE after the December 31, 2020 was deemed a non-adjusting subsequent event in the December 31, 2020 separate financial statements.
 Hence, effect of changes in the tax rates applied is reflected in the income tax reconciliation for the year ended December 31, 2021.